ThomWright/ThomWright.github.io/_failure-patterns/atomic-read-then-write.md

 ## Context

 Some write operations depend on the result of a previous read.
 Concurrent requests might cause the write to fail or update state incorrectly.
-Atomic transactions aren’t always enough to prevent these issues.
+Atomic transactions aren’t always enough to prevent these issues (depending on the [isolation level]({% post_url 2022-01-11-postgres-isolation-levels %})).

 ## Examples